Update From Jeanice K. Swift, Superintendent of Schools

 Weekly COVID Update

-We have updated the AAPS COVID-19 Case Dashboard today, reporting 119 cases this week.
-We reported a total of 3,080 cases in the AAPS during this 2021-2022 school year.
+We have updated the AAPS COVID-19 Case Dashboard today, reporting 163 cases this week; we are coming down some in the case levels, which mirrors the county trend, though we continue to observe clusters across schools in the district.
 The cases reported represent those individuals who were on a school campus during their infectious period.

 Washtenaw County continues at ‘High’ level of COVID community transmission, and the CDC recommends everyone wear a mask in indoor public locations.

 Keeping symptomatic students at home, using school-based and home testing and universal masking have all helped limit the spread in our buildings.
 The most recent statement regarding universal masking, which continues in the AAPS through the end of the school year, can be read here.

 Thank you for all you do every day to support our beautiful students and staff, families and this wonderful Ann Arbor Public Schools community.